Yellowknife: History

+2023 wildfire

+On 16 August 2023, the territorial government began evacuating Yellowknife as wildfires approached the city, fearing that the Yellowknife Highway (Highway 3)—the main road leading into Yellowknife—would soon be inaccessible.
+The government also worked with homeless residents to assist them in evacuating.

+Air Canada and WestJet were initially criticized for high prices and unwaived cancellation fees for flights to and from Yellowknife, but they have since changed policies to alleviate financial burden for evacuees.
+Both carriers also increased the number of flights to Yellowknife.

+The smoke from the 236 active wildfires in the Northwest Territories spread quickly across Canada due to powerful winds and was compared by news sources to the 2023 Hawaii wildfires, which similarly started in a dry and windy environment.
+As of 17 August 2023, the fire was 162,936 ha in size, at 16 km distance from the city.

+On 19 August 2023, 87 percent of the city was evacuated as of 6:58 am (ET), with only 2,600 of the original 20,000 remaining, 1,000 of whom were essential workers.
+NWT Premier Caroline Cochrane announced that she had evacuated to Alberta to avoid taking up a space on one of the last planes to leave.

+The evacuation order was rescinded 6 September and Yellowknife residents began to return later that day.
+An estimated 1,000 people had been flown home by September 8.

 Geography

 Yellowknife is on the Canadian Shield, which was scoured down to rock during the last ice age.
 The surrounding landscape is very rocky and slightly rolling, with many small lakes in addition to the larger Great Slave Lake.
 Trees such as spruce and birch are abundant in the area, as are smaller bushes, but there are also many areas of relatively bare rock with lichen.
 Yellowknife's high latitude causes a large variation between day and night.
 Daylight hours range from five hours of daylight in December to 20 hours in June.
 Civil Twilight lasts all night from late May to mid-July.